Palermo, Buenos Aires: Palermo Viejo

 Plaza Italia, a focal point in Palermo Viejo.

 Palermo Viejo (Old Palermo) is, as its name implies, the oldest part.
 It runs from Santa Fe Avenue south to Córdoba Avenue, and from Avenida Dorrego east to Coronel Díaz Street.
 The neighborhood is centered on Plaza Palermo Viejo, and reflects an older Spanish Colonial Revival style in architecture, often "recycled" with modern elements.
 The new headquarters of the National Research Council, opened in 2011 in the refurbished former GIOL winery, is a notable recent example of this trend.

 Such well-known figures as Jorge Luis Borges and Che Guevara once lived in this ward and indeed Borges first wrote poetry in the then quiet barrio.
-Borges's poem "Fundacion mitica de Buenos Aires" names a typical square (bordered by Guatemala, Serrano, Paraguay, and Gurruchaga streets) adjacent to his childhood home, a popular tourist landmark.
-It was historically a residential area, popular with immigrant communities from Poland, Armenia, Ukraine, and Lebanon; as well as old Spanish and Italian families, whose traditions are reflected in local restaurants, churches, schools and cultural centres.
+Borges's poem "The Mythical Founding of Buenos Aires" names a typical square (bordered by Guatemala, Serrano, Paraguay, and Gurruchaga streets) adjacent to his childhood home, a popular tourist landmark.

+It was historically a residential area, popular with immigrant communities from Poland, Armenia, Ukraine, and Lebanese; as well as old Spanish and Italian families, whose traditions are reflected in local restaurants, churches, schools and cultural centres.